thatgirldorian/Groseries-Landing-Page-with-Bootstrap-and-MailChimp/README.md

 # Groseries-Landing-Page-with-Bootstrap-and-MailChimp

 <h3>Function & Description:</h3>
-This is a landing page for our groceries delivery start-up, Groseries.
-It is a simple one-pager featurette that leads to a sign-up form powered by MailChimp.
+This is a landing page a our groceries delivery start-up, Groseries.
+It is a simple one-pager featurette created with Bootstrap 4 that leads to a sign-up form powered by MailChimp.
 This allows the users sign up for updates and news.

 <h3>Challenge faced:</h3>
 I could not center the text inside the p tag.
 The code I wanted to use to do so was: